-Our school recognises that it is essential to establish positive and effective working relationships with other agencies who are partners in Lincolnshire Safeguarding Children Board. -e.g. LA, Barnardo's, Police, Health, Housing Agencies, other schools, NSPCC Speak out Stay Safe Project, National Youth Advocacy Service, TAC services, Early Help, ADACTION, social workers etc.)
+Our school recognises that it is essential to establish positive and effective working relationships with other agencies, who are partners in Lincolnshire Safeguarding Children Board. e.g. LA, Barnardo's, Police, Health, NSPCC Speak out Stay Safe Project, National Youth Advocacy Service, etc.